nora75/DatabaseTerminal/README.md

 This plugin provides command to open terminal and start acess to database.
 It may be usefull for practice.
 You can use \<Space>r mapping to send and run sql command in the terminal from your file.
-You can export execusion result to file by [Pandoc](https://pandoc.org/).
+You can export execusion result to file by using [Pandoc](https://pandoc.org/).

 Note:
 This plugin is made for me.
 So if you install this plugin, it may occur some problems.
 This plugin can move on windows.Linux has support,It may be work because I don't debug.
+I don't care any case.

 # Usage